Photo Gallery & Testimonials

 Glenn King and family prawn fishing in the Strait of Juan de Fuca with a new HD619 - looks like a limit for one of them (thanks for the photos Glenn).

-Thom at Raith America Corp. has found a diferent use for the schedule 80 pot puller davit.
+Thom at Raith America Corp. has found a different use for the schedule 80 pot puller davit.
 Thom explains: the Power Hauler schedule 80 davit is being used to raise and lower an electron beam column.
 The center column

 seen with aluminum foil on top is the actual electron beam column itself where electrons are accelerated down the column at a 50,000 Volt potential.

 These electrons are used to expose a photo mask or semiconductor wafer and write a pattern on them in an attempt to build nano circuits.
 This is a research tool is only creating one offs.

-If the experimental design works as planned, it might be utilized at Intel or some other microchip manufacturer to continue the downsizing of electonic devices.
+If the experimental design works as planned, it might be utilized at Intel or some other microchip manufacturer to continue the downsizing of electronic devices.

 The Yellow light present reduces UV interference in the clean room.
 These are pictures that show the bracketing and added hand winch.
 The actual weight supported is near 200 lb. which is at its limit but handles it well.